martinpini/martinpini/README.md

 - 👋 Hi, I’m @martinpini
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning Backend
 - 🌱 I’m currently learning Phyton
-- 📫 How to reach me ...

 <!---
 martinpini/martinpini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.